Table of Contents

 Whole life insurance policies can last your entire life, as long as you keep paying the premium.
 This tends to make their premiums more expensive than term life insurance policies.

 When purchasing life insurance, you'll likely have the option to add additional features to your policy.
 These are called riders and they add extra benefits, such as the insurance company paying your premium if you get disabled.
+But in exchange, riders can impact the cost of life insurance.

 4. Your Age